somatechlat/SomaAgentHub/docs/Quickstart.md

 # SomaStack Quickstart

-Follow these steps to bring up a development environment, run a capsule, and validate analytics.
+Follow these steps to bring up the live services and validate end-to-end flows.
+Every command maps to code that exists in this repository today.

 ## 1. Clone & Bootstrap
 ```